 The center’s researchers aim to improve patients’ quality of life and eradicate mesothelioma as a life-threatening disease.
-They focus on translational research they can immediately use to develop new treatments or improve surgery, chemotherapy or radiation therapy.
+They focus on translational research they can immediately use to develop new treatments or to improve surgery, chemotherapy or radiation therapy.

 The Ochsner Health System includes 40 health centers and hundreds of physicians in more than 90 specialties.
 Physicians, oncology nurses, researchers, social workers and other health care professionals collaborate to deliver outstanding patient care.

-The Ochsner Community Clinical Oncology Program gives patients the opportunity to participate in clinical trials developed by collaborative groups from around the country.
+The Ochsner Community Clinical Oncology Program gives patients the opportunity to participate in clinical trials developed by collaborative research groups from around the country.

 Ochsner has been involved in cutting-edge clinical trials for decades and has the largest clinical trial program in the New Orleans area.